 So I designed a version with a rim lip and 6 little tabs that positively latch onto the cardboard rim:

-What a change, the ring now felt very secure and the spool was freely rotating in the AMS.So, simply copied that model and changed the parameters for YXPolyer.
+What a change, the ring now felt very secure and the spool was freely rotating in the AMS.So, I then simply copied that model and changed the parameters for YXPolyer.
 The lip and tabs also work with that spool's rigid plastic material.

 Design parameters: